Most camper van owners will want some type of toilet in the van.

 Here are a few pictures:

-The poo container is just a 5 gallon plastic bucket into which you put peat moss and sawdust as needed.
+The poo container is just a 5 gallon plastic bucket into which we line with a Costco Kitchen Bag, then put peat moss and sawdust as needed.
 There is a urine separation funnel to direct the urine into a pee bottle.
 There is a very small vent fan that continuously pulls van air into the toilet compartment, past the poo bucket and exhausts the air through an exit vent in the floor.
 All of the openings are screened to prevent insects from entering, and the lid fits tightly enough to also keep insects out.
 The lid is padded on top and acts as a spare seat – it actually gets a lot of use as a seat.
+We use a Costco kitchen bag to line the bucket, which makes emptying quick and easy.
+For our use, emptying is every two to three weeks.

 Based on two trips, the toilet has operated just fine with no problems and absolutely no odor.
 I can’t say that the composting of poo function has been thoroughly tested (see below), but to the extent that it has been used its worked fine.